lvcabral/brs-desktop/docs/how-to-use.md

 ### Edit Menu

-- Copy Screenshot - Copy the current screen image to the OS clipboard
+- Copy Screenshot - Copies the current screen image to the OS clipboard
-- Settings - Not implemented yet.

 ### Device Menu